togfoxy/FormulaSpeed/README.md

 Failing to stop the required number of times on each corner will result in tyre damage or crash.

+Use the matrix at the top of the screen to see how many squares each gear may take you.
+The actual number will be a random number in the given range.

+For the moment, every new game gives you a random gearbox with random ability.

+The game presents a 'ghost' car if you play more than one game.
+The ghost reflects your personal best.
+Beat the ghost - beat your personal best.

 Play the track as many times as you like and beat your personal best time.